 - Once an employer has screened and selected the candidates, there are two ways in which interviews can be conducted.

-- The employer may reach out directly to co-op students to schedule interviews at their location.
+- The employer may reach out directly to co-op students to schedule interviews.

-- The employer may contact the Co-op office to help schedule interviews at the premises of the employer or on campus.
-Once the interview schedule has been made, the Co-op office will contact students with all of the details.
+- The employer may contact the Co-op office to help schedule interviews.
+Once the interview schedule has been confirmed, the Co-op office will contact students with the details.

 In any case, students must be prepared to respond to interview offers via phone or email.